 “It is today, Sahale, that we celebrate your passage into manhood,” the old man said standing over the three boys.
+Eddie sat cross-legged by the fire while his best friends Danny and Zeke—known formally as Keokuk and Kele—circled him with smoldering sage bundles.
+The savory scented smoke washed over him in fragrant waves.
+The old man stood quiet and still while Eddie’s friends completed their tasks in the ritual.
 His dark eyes behind the deep and wise lines of age were fixed on Eddie’s face, making him shift uncomfortably.
 “Today, the Great Spirit will decide your destiny.”

 His father called him Eddie when he was a baby.
-He usually went by that, but he liked his real name, too.
-Sahale meant higher place in Apache, but he only ever heard it when one of two things happened.
-First was from his mother when he was in trouble, and Eddie had caused a lot of that in his fourteen years.
-The second is when he was a part of official business during the investigation of his father’s death.
+He usually went by that, but he liked his tribal name, too.
+Sahale meant higher place in Apache, but he only ever heard it when one of two things happened: First was from his mother when he was in trouble, and Eddie had caused a lot of that in his fourteen years.
+The second is when he was a part of official tribal business during the investigation of his father’s death.
 Today was the third time he’d been addressed with his native name formally by a tribal elder, his grandfather.
-Eddie sat cross-legged by the fire while his best friends Danny and Zeke—known formally as Keokuk and Kele—circled him with smoldering sage bundles.
-The savory scented smoke washed over him.
+After the rites we’re said, it was time.

 “Away with you, Sahale.
 San Jacinto awaits,” the old man said with a dismissive wave.
 “Kele, Keokuk, tell Hania to prepare the way.”

-The two boys led him out of the Wikiup, where Hania, their medicine man, waited.
+The two boys led Eddie out of the Wikiup, where Hania, their medicine man, waited.
 He was a terrifying sight in his black and gray wolf’s head cloak and red-painted body.
 In his hand was a long spear and a small coil of rope.
 Danny was afraid of Hania anyway, even without the formal dress, but he had to be brave for his younger friend.
 Today was the day Eddie would either join their ranks as a brave of the Apache, or join with the Great Spirit and watch over them from the pastures of the sky.
 He looked over to Zeke, who gave a reassuring nod.
 They both handed their sage bundles to Eddie and sank back into the crowd gathered about to watch the spectacle.

 Eddie was told stories of the bravery ceremony from as far back as he could remember.
 His grandfather loved to tell of his own trial with the Great Yellow Eagle.
 He remembered the old man’s words.
 One day Sahale, you will meet the Great Yellow Eagle, too he would say.
 Remember to hold the line.
 Never let go.
 Always hold the line.
 Now that he held it in his hand, he wondered if he was ready.
 It was just a rope after all, and nothing special.
 Hania turned, the black tail of his wolf cloak swaying, and started up the cliff trail.
-Eddie fell in step behind him and the old Apache medicine man and the young brave began their ascent.
+Eddie fell in step behind him, and the old Apache medicine man and the young brave began their ascent.
 Eddie looked back to see Zeke and Danny hold their hands high for him.
 He would be so proud to return to them no longer as a boy, but their equal as a man.

 Not a word was said between them until they reached what appeared to be the end of the trail into a sheer rock wall.
 “From here, you travel alone Sahale.
 I will greet you again where the Great Yellow Eagle perches on our world.”
 Hania gestured up where the rock face stopped, about a hundred feet above them.
 “Now climb.”